-- Heating/cooling: Number of appliances x output capacity of appliance x hours used per year. - White goods: Number of appliances × capacity (volume of freezer/refrigerators/washing machine) × number of times used per year (dishwashers, washing machines and dryers only). - Home entertainment: Number of appliances x hours used per year x size (TVs only). - Lighting: Number of light fittings x hours used per year. - Cooking: Number of appliances x hours used per year. - Hot water: Number of appliances x hours used per year.
+- Heating/cooling number of appliances × output capacity of appliance × hours used per year. - White goods (freezers/refrigerators) number of appliances × volume of appliance × number of hours used per year. - White goods (dishwashers, clothes washers and dryers) number of appliances x duration of a wash cycle x number of cycles per year. - Home entertainment number of appliances × hours used per year × screen size (TVs only). - Lighting number of light fittings × hours used per year. - Cooking number of appliances × capacity of appliance x hours used per year.

+• Hot water - number of appliances × energy output per year.

 The demand for energy services by appliance group is calculated for both historical and forecast years.
-This is then converted into a growth index per household67 for each heating load, cooling load and base load, with the reference year of the consumption forecast being the base year (index = 100).
+This is then converted into a growth index per household59 for each heating load, cooling load and base load, with the reference year of the consumption forecast being the base year (index = 100).
 For base load, the relevant appliance groups are combined into a composite index based on their relative estimated energy consumption in the base year (as referenced in the Residential Baseline Study).